 The Mick was busted with three kilos of cocaine soon after arriving in Colombia.
-He served four years in Colombian prison.
+He served four years in La Modelo, Bogota’s largest prison.
 His accomplices sent him money while he was inside to make his stay comfortable.

-There was a carving industry in his prison building.
-Inmates carved wood, stone, and other items into buddha statues and other decorative works.
-The Mick decided to take up carving.
-One day after playing soccer another player was trying to sell a billiards cueball.
-The Mick doesn’t remember his name; we’ll call him Niche (Colombian slang for black guy).
+There was a carving industry in the prison.
+Inmates carved wood, stone and other items into buddha statues and other decorative works.
+One day a teammate offered to sell him a billiards cueball.
+Christopher had been thinking about learning to carve.
+He doesn’t remember this teammate’s name; we’ll call him Niche (Colombian slang for black guy).
 They settled on a price of 50,000 pesos.
 Niche was a great soccer player but also had a taste for bazuco, crack.
-The Mick says Niche could get smoked out of his mind all night with that money.
+Christopher estimates that Niche could get smoked out of his mind all night with that money.

-La Modelo prison had a general mess hall with free food plus caspetes, inmate-owned and -managed restaurants.
-Although these caspetes weren’t great, The Mick had enough money that he never ate the “pitiful stuff” in the general mess hall.
+La Modelo prison had a general mess hall with free food and also caspetes, inmate-owned and -managed restaurants.
+Although these caspetes weren’t great, Christopher had enough money that he never ate the “pitiful stuff” in the general mess hall.

-The day after buying the cueball from Niche, The Mick went to eat in the caspete area.
+The day after buying the cueball from Niche, Christopher went to eat in the caspete area.
 These places also had pool tables.
-The Mick was surprised to see one pool table empty of people.
+Christopher was surprised to see one pool table empty of people.
 Nobody stood around the table, which had fifteen balls neatly racked – but no cueball.

 Caspeteros (caspete managers) were the most powerful men in the prison.
-A few nervous days passed before the caspetero of that pool table asked The Mick about the cueball.
-The Mick lied, telling Caspetero that he’d sent it down to the carving section.
+A few nervous days passed before the caspetero of that pool table asked Christopher about the cueball.
+Christopher lied, telling Caspetero that he’d sent it down to the carving section.
 He said he didn’t know it was stolen when he bought it, but it was already cut up now.

-In the next days as the Caspetero followed up with the carving guys, Niche came to The Mick sweating and wearing five jackets.
-Inmates wore several jackets when they were anticipating getting stabbed.
+In the next days as the Caspetero followed up with the carving guys, Niche came to Christopher sweating and wearing five jackets.
+Inmates wore several jackets when they anticipated being stabbed.
 If a knife hit punctures five jackets, its force is reduced considerably before it hits skin, increasing the chances of survival.

 Prisons in gringo countries have dozens of guards.
 But South American prisons are run by the inmates.
 For every thousand inmates, there may be a handful of guards.
 Hence a carving industry, widespread drug use, etc.

-Caspetero assigned The Mick a sicario to help.
+Caspetero assigned Christopher a sicario to help.
 The two took knives into the yard everyday for a week, looking for Niche.
 However, Colombian prison doesn’t have much structure.
 An inmate never has to leave his cell if he doesn’t want to.
-The Mick and Caspetero realized Niche was holed up somewhere and wasn’t coming out.
+Christopher and Caspetero realized Niche was holed up somewhere and wasn’t coming out.

 At this point, they could’ve tracked Niche down in his crackhead lair and killed him there, but they wanted to do it in public.
-They both needed to set a precedent – Caspetero because Niche stole his cueball, and The Mick because as a gringo in Colombian prison, he’d have every inmate in the place riding him if he let it go unpunished.
+They wanted to set a precedent – Caspetero because Niche stole his cueball, and Christopher because as a gringo in Colombian prison, he’d be perceived as an easy target.

-The Mick and Sicario ran in from opposite sides.
+Christopher and Sicario ran in from opposite sides.
 Niche couldn’t put up the least resistance before taking stabbings from both sides.
-The Mick says blood flew in all directions as they pounded away with their knives on Niche’s upper-body: chest, stomach, arms, shoulders.
+Blood flew as they pounded away with their knives on Niche’s chest, stomach, arms and shoulders.

 Niche survived the attack.
 Because of the jackets, the ~29 stab wounds amounted to little more than flesh wounds.
 He couldn’t move an inch in his infirmary bed, but he was alive.

 Tachuela gave him the news over lunch.
-The Mick was stressed out.
-He didn’t want Niche to survive since “There are no small enemies in the nick.”
+Christopher was stressed out.
+He didn’t want Niche to survive since, as he says, “There are no small enemies in the nick.”
 During their conference, Tachuela was moved to help.
 He volunteered to finish the job for free.

 One night Tachuela slipped into the Red Room and cut Niche’s throat while he laid in bed.
 And it was over.

-Niche was in prison for raping, murdering, and crucifying a young girl to her bedroom wall.
+According to Christopher, Niche was in prison for raping, murdering and crucifying a young girl to her bedroom wall.
 Also found dead was the girl’s grandmother, presumed to have come home during the act.
 Niche was bound to get it somehow.
 It was just a matter of time.